sharjeelfaiq/sharjeelfaiq/README.md

 ### 💡 Philosophy
 *"Code is poetry written in logic"*

-Creating software that doesn't just work—it inspires and transforms user experiences.
+Creating software that doesn't just work, but inspires and transforms user experiences.

 </td>
 </tr>